Posts Tagged ‘advocates’

 Our House of Cards| Disability Style (Part 3)

-In April, my son Aaron will celebrate his 13th year of living away from home.
-He is 36 years old so that would be “normal,” except that Aaron has the labels of autism and developmental disabilities.
+In April, when my son Aaron celebrated his 13th year of living away from home.
+He was 36 years old so that would be “normal,” except that Aaron has the labels of autism and developmental disabilities.

 Each day in those thirteen years, my husband and I have spent our lives taking Aaron to the Doctor or other meetings, trying to make things run smoother, making the house safer and a nice place to live, keeping the staff from burning out, getting to know the neighbors, keeping the funding and agencies communicating and generally holding this house of cards together.

 I am not saying this for a pat on the back.
 I am writing this because there are many parents and professionals who think once you have your child in a residential setting and win the Medicaid Waiver lottery you are home free–your troubles are over–you are finally able to take a breath and have some semblance of a normal family life.

 I am also documenting this because I do not know of any research being done on residential and adult issues.
 And I know the pitfalls of the research by “professional” researchers on parents and families of school-age children.

 Obviously, this is our family’s story.
 Obviously, we are not objective.
 Obviously, you will not be able to find a big enough sample of people just like our family–to disprove the null hypothesis and statistically state “the truth.”
 But I’m going to state my “truth” for the record.

 Like all parents we are fighting the clock; each day we are getting older.
 We are getting more tired and frustrated.
 We are losing the battle to get a system in place–so after we die–our children will have at least a small quality of life.

 This is the continuing story of Our House of Cards: